walkandride/H1B-ViSA-Project/README.md

 ## Initial Tech Stack
 * Docker container running Apache Airflow, v1.10.9, running in `LocalExecutor` mode
 * PostgreSQL 10.12 running on Linux Mint
+* Python 3.7.7

 ## Whatif Scenarios
 1. The data was increased by 100x.

-> As the source files increase in size or as more source files are introduced, the files could be be offloaded to cloud storage to reduce local storage requirements, e.g. Amazon S3, Digital Ocean Spaces (Object Storage).
-Airflow could be reconfigured to support additional workers and/or offloaded to the cloud for improved hardware.
-The local Postgres database could be offloaded to Amazon RDS.
+> As the size of source files increase and more files introduced, they could be offloaded to cloud storage to reduce local storage requirements.
+Airflow could be reconfigured to support additional workers.
+It could also be cloud based to take advantage of improved hardware.
+The local Postgres database could also be offloaded to Amazon RDS.

 2. The database needed to be accessed by 100+ people.

-> Offload the local Postgres database to the cloud.
-A fully managed or semi-managed cloud solution offers greater visability and improved hardware.
-Compared to Redshift, Amazon RDS provides 64 TB storage limits, lower maintainance requirements, lower costs, and better performance since the queries do not span millions of rows.
+> Offload the local Postgres database to the cloud, e.g Amazon RDS.
+A fully managed or semi-managed cloud solution offers greater visibility and improved hardware.
+Compared to Redshift, Amazon RDS provides 64 TB storage limits, lower maintenance requirements and operating costs, and better performance since the queries do not span millions of rows.
+Database monitoring and tuning could also improve the user experience.

 ## Findings

 #### H1B visa from each country and happiness index
+Compare the happiness index of those countries that applied for H1-B Visas with the happiness index of the United States.

        SELECT
               hbn.year,
               hbn.nationality country,